dhanshew72/llm-text-helper/README.md

 # llm-text-helper
-Upload a document and ask questions to answer about it
+Upload a document and ask questions to answer about it.